agconti/lime/README.md

 *  `get_single(date, stock_ticker,)` - retrives a single days trading history returned in a nice neat pandas dataframe.
 *  `get _many(date_range, stock_ticker)` - retrives tick data over a range of dates, and compiles those dates in a nice neat dataframe for easy output.

-*additional functions are included to make this process easier*
+*Additional functions are included to make this process easier.*

 ### Improvements